 Most businesses depend on technology, and knowing which systems to invest in and how to use them effectively is key in this fast-paced, competitive landscape.
-When you add a management information systems concentration to your business administration major, you can learn how to analyze and communicate information system solutions that optimize business operations.
+When you pursue a Bachelor of Science in Business Administration with a concentration in Management Information Systems, you can learn how to analyze and communicate information system solutions that optimize business operations.

 Degree in Three: Save time and tuition through our innovative Degree in Three program.
 Earn your bachelor's degree in 3 years - with no weekend, summer or evening courses required - and gain real world experience that employers want to see.
 You'll also have the option of using your fourth year to pursue a master's or MBA.